geekan/MetaGPT-docs/src/en/guide/contribution/guideline/code_contribution.md

 Generally, **LGTM** needs to be reviewed by 2 contributors before it is allowed to be merged.
 After the PR with more than 10 lines of code is passed, the submitter can join the `MetaGPT-dev` group.
 In general, small amounts of code are encouraged to be submitted more often.
 Large PR submissions often require more context understanding and review time, and it would be better if you could provide more supporting materials.

+PR generally includes bug fixes and new feature submissions, and both need to be submitted as per the following process specifications as possible.

 ### Before submission